Eigenvalue problems

 Krylov methods work well for extremal eigenvalues, i.e. eigenvalues on the periphery of the spectrum of the linear map.
 All of they valid Symbols for which have this property, but could also be specified using EigSorter, e.g. :LM is equivalent to Eigsorter(abs; rev = true).
 Note that smallest magnitude sorting is obtained using e.g. EigSorter(abs; rev = false), but since no (shift-and)-invert is used, this will only be successful if you somehow know that eigenvalues close to zero are also close to the periphery of the spectrum.

-The final argument algorithm can currently only be an instance of Arnoldi, but should nevertheless be specified.
-Since schursolve is less commonly used as eigsolve, no convenient keyword syntax is currently available.
+The algorithm argument currently only supports an instance of Arnoldi, which is where the parameters of the Krylov method (such as Krylov dimension and maximum number of iterations) can be specified.
+Since schursolve is less commonly used as eigsolve, it only supports this expert mode call syntax and no convenient keyword interface is currently available.

 Return values: